persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 .. image:: /user_manual/graphical_interface/physical_model/YACSPhysicalModel.png
     :align: center

-The user requires the parallelization of the computation when checking the check box **Parallelize status**.
-Because of a temporary problem with the module of Code_Aster, it is necessary to uncheck **Parallelize status** before launching analyses using Code_Aster solver.

-The combo box **Fitting machines** lists all the machines defined in the xml file where the computation can be realized.

-The **Evaluate** button calculates the value of the outputs based on the input values and the YACS scheme.
+The **Evaluate** button computes the output values based on inputs and the YACS scheme.
 It shall be used to test the physical model.
-In order to get evaluations which can be saved, the user should use :ref:`the deterministic study <deterministicStudy>`.
+For these output values to be saved, the user should use the :ref:`Model evaluation <modelEvaluation>`.

+.. _vectfmimodel:

-2-4 "FMI physical model": define a physical model from an FMU file
+2-4 *FMI model*: define a physical model from an FMU file
 ------------------------------------------------------------------

-A physical model can be defined by loading an FMU file, previously generated by OpenModelica for example.
+A physical model can be defined by loading a FMU file, previously generated by OpenModelica for example.

-The first tab allows to select the fmu file and display some properties of the file.

 .. image:: /user_manual/graphical_interface/physical_model/FMIPhysicalModel1.png
     :align: center

+The **Properties** tab allows to select the FMU file and to display its properties.

-Then a second tab is open and describes the model variables.
+The **Variables** tab describes the model variables.
-The variables exposed by the model are listed in the main array.
+The main array shows the list of the variables.
 While the variability and causality are read-only FMI attributes, one may want to change whether how variables are used regarding the physical
-model: disabled, input or output in the *I/O* column under these constraints:
+model: disabled, input or output in the *I/O* column under the following constraints:

 - A variable of causality *Input* cannot be disabled
 - A variable of causality *Output* or *Local* cannot be used as input